In many cases, the brain damage that leads to cerebral palsy (CP) can be traced to mistakes made by healthcare providers.

 It can sometimes be tough to determine exactly who you should make a claim against as a result of a botched labor or delivery leading to cerebral palsy.
 An experienced attorney can help you to protect your rights and hold the appropriate people and entities accountable for the harm they have caused.

-The attorneys at Salvi, Schostok & Pritchard P.C., have extensive experience representing families and victims affected by CP in Chicago and areas throughout Illinois.
+Our attorneys have extensive experience representing families and victims affected by CP in Chicago and areas throughout Illinois.

 We can help you to obtain necessary medical records, secure expert opinions and uncover and gather evidence necessary to prove who is at fault in your case.
 Our goal is to build a strong claim and give you the best chance of recovering full compensation for your losses and the damage caused by cerebral palsy.